IBM/manage-control-device-node-red/README.md

 ## Step 1 -  Deploy Watson IoT Platform

 > Watson IoT Platform provides powerful application access to IoT devices and data to help you rapidly compose analytics applications, visualization dashboards, and mobile IoT apps.
-The steps that follow will deploy an instance of the Watson IoT Platform service with the name `simulate-iot` in your Bluemix environment.
+The steps that follow will deploy an instance of the Watson IoT Platform service with the name `simulate-iot` in your IBM Cloud environment.
 If you already have a service instance running, you can use that instance with the guide and skip this first step.
-Just make sure that you use the correct service name and Bluemix space when you proceed through the guides.
+Just make sure that you use the correct service name and IBM Cloud space when you proceed through the guides.

 1. From the command line, set your API endpoint by running the cf api command.
 Replace the `API-ENDPOINT` value with the API endpoint for your region.